lino-framework/book/docs/dev/ar.rst

 .. glossary::

-  Model instance
+  model instance

     Django word for what we use to call a :term:`database object`.

-  Database object
+  database object

     The Python representation of a row in a database table.
     Also known as :term:`model instance` in Django.

-  Action request
+  action request

     When a given user asks to run a given action of a given actor.